onzhenha/sg_2026_budget_speech_analysis/README.md

 Top-20 keyword frequency chart

+Dispersion plots of top 3 keywords with highest frequencies

-Dispersion plots showing the “timeline” of selected keywords across the speech
+Dispersion plots of business related vs familiy related keywords

 # How to run